|

 law.
 The peak current through the feeder cable therefore will

 be 109.5 amps, at PEP.
+AM and FM transmitters are

 different!
 FM transmitters radiate at peak power all of the time